input-output-hk/iogx/README.md

 If this file is missing, then no hooks will be run.

 If this file is present, then `packages.pre-commit-check` will be added to the final flake outputs.

-If `./nix/haskell.nix` exists, then one package will be added for each compiler instead.

 Always run `list-flake-outputs` while inside any `nix develop` shell to see what's available.